Morbius (film): Theatrical

 Morbius had its world premiere at the Plaza Carso in Mexico City on March 10, 2022, and was released in the United States on April 1, 2022, in IMAX and other premium large formats.
 It was originally set for release on July 10, 2020, before moving three weeks later to July 31.
 The film was then delayed due to the COVID-19 pandemic, firstly to March 19, 2021, then to October 8, 2021, and to January 21, 2022, before moving a week later to January 28.
 It was then delayed again to the April 2022 date.
 Sony chose not to release the film in Russia due to the 2022 Russian invasion of Ukraine.

 The negative reception toward the film generated an ironic meme culture surrounding it with "praise", which led Sony to re-release it into 1,000 theaters on June 3, 2022.
 This re-release also performed poorly, making just $280,000 over the weekend.

 Home media

 Sony signed deals with Netflix and Disney in April 2021 for the U.S. streaming and TV rights to their 2022 to 2026 film slate, following the films' theatrical and home media windows.
 Netflix signed for exclusive "first pay window" streaming rights, which is typically an 18 month window and included future Marvel films in Sony's Spider-Man Universe.
 Morbius began streaming on Netflix starting September 7, 2022.
 Disney signed for "pay 2 window" rights for the films, which would be streamed on Disney+ and Hulu as well as broadcast on Disney's linear television networks.
-Morbius was released on digital download on May 17, 2022, and was released on Blu-ray, DVD, and 4K Ultra HD on June 14 by Sony Pictures Home Entertainment.
+The film was released on digital download on May 17, 2022, and was released on Blu-ray, DVD, and 4K Ultra HD on June 14 by Sony Pictures Home Entertainment.

+In May 2022, Morbius ranked No. 1 on Vudu for the week ending May 21, 2022.
+It also secured No. 2 on iTunes and No. 3 on Google Play.
+The film debuted at No. 1 on the NPD VideoScan First Alert chart, leading both the combined DVD and Blu-ray Disc unit sales chart and the dedicated Blu-ray Disc sales chart for the week ending June 18, 2022.
+Blu-ray Disc formats accounted for 67% of total Morbius sales, with 41% coming from standard Blu-ray and 26% from 4K Ultra HD.
+Morbius was the No. 1 best-selling DVD and Blu-ray title for June 2022, according to NPD Group's VideoScantracking service.